 This post may contain affiliate links.
 Please read our disclosure policy.

-This marshmallow cream fudge is smooth as silk, with tons of rich chocolate flavor.
+This no-fail marshmallow cream fudge is smooth as silk, with tons of rich chocolate flavor.
 The sugary sweetness is balanced with just the right amount of buttery flavor and rich, melted chocolate.

 Serve it chilled until cold, or at cool room temperature for the type of fudge you can really sink your teeth into!